-- Provides a Java-based, easy-to-use GUI on the client with an easy-to-navigate tree display of all network objects as well as extensive web-based online help. - Provides an extensive HTML-based web interface.
-Most of the primary GUI client features are also available on the web interface except the topology map, real-time data charts, and event management (and, for ITP networks, route table and GTT file configuration).
+• Provides a Java-based, easy-to-use GUI on the client with an easy-to-navigate tree display of all network objects as well as extensive web-based online help.

+Provides an extensive HTML-based web interface.
+Most of the primary GUI client features are also available on the web interface.
+See Browser Questions, page C-6 for more information about the differences between the Java client and the web interface.